-SC-28.1; RASP Azure Platform protects the confidentiality and integrity of information storage in S3.
-All RASP Azure Blob Storage enforces bucket encryption.
-If a Blob Storage Container is created that isn't encrypted, Turbot (governance tool) will automatically encrypt the bucket.
-SC-28.2; RASP Azure defines information at rest as any data that is stored in Azure Blob Storage Containers that will automatically be encrypted.
+SC-28.1; RASP Platform protects the confidentiality and integrity of information storage in S3.
+All RASP S3 buckets enforce bucket encryption.
+If a S3 Bucket is created that isn't encrypted, Turbot (governance tool) will automatically encrypt the bucket.
+SC-28.2; RASP defines the information at rest as any data that is storage in AWS S3 buckets that will automatically be encrypted